Portlaoise: Economy

 Portlaoise has long been a major commercial and retail hub for the Midlands.
-Until the mid 20th century, the main industries of the town were flour milling and the manufacture of worsted fabric.
-Since their respective declines, among the largest employers are state-owned bodies such as the maximum-security Portlaoise Prison, which houses the majority of the Irish Republican prisoners sentenced in the Republic, the Midlands Prison, the Department of Agriculture and the Midland Regional Hospital, Portlaoise.
+Until the mid-20th century, the town's main industries were flour milling and the manufacture of worsted fabric.
+Since their respective declines, among the largest employers are state-owned bodies such as the maximum-security Portlaoise Prison, the Midlands Prison, the Department of Agriculture and the Midland Regional Hospital, Portlaoise.
 State-owned companies Córas Iompair Éireann (railways, with a National Traincare Maintenance Depot in Portlaoise), the ESB (utilities, with a training centre in the town) and also An Post are all major employers.
 In 2013 MyPay, a new central payroll system for 55,000 local authority employees across Ireland, was set up in Portlaoise.

 Due to its location and transport connections, the National Spatial Strategy chose Portlaoise as the location for Ireland's first "Inland Port".
 This designation encourages the town to focus on the growth of distribution, logistics and warehouse uses.
 An Post operates the second largest mail centre in Ireland (after Dublin) at their depot in Portlaoise.